-At the risk of sounding like a 52-year-old, kids these days are spoilt for choice when it comes to entertainment – and I’m not just talking about the hundreds of game apps they can download into their iPads.
-Back in the day, we mostly made do with playgrounds near our HDBs, but today’s young ‘uns have got it good with options like trampoline parks, a suspended net playground, and VR theme park.
+At the risk of sounding old, kids these days are spoilt for choice when it comes to entertainment – and I’m not just talking about the hundreds of game apps they can download into their iPads.
+Back in the day, we mostly made do with free playgrounds at shopping malls and parks.

 Kiztopia has 18 themed zones, many of which are centered around 10 original animal characters.
-You’ll find life-sized figures of these cuddly animal friends all around – be sure to snap some photos with them!
+You’ll find life-sized figures of these cuddly animal friends all around that are ready to be posed with for a cute keepsake.

 Older and more adventurous children will have a field day scuttling through the Ninja Warrior-style obstacle course.